chrisichris/yeti-maven-plugin/README.markdown

 You can also specify in the maven pom.xml commands which are executed line by line in the shell-repl right after it is started but before user input is expected.

-This is useful ie to preload certain modules beside the shell module.
+This is useful ie to preload modules beside the shell module.

-The commands are specifiec in the configuration of the yeti-maven-plugin in the `<commands>` tag.
+The commands are specified in the configuration of the yeti-maven-plugin in the `<commands>` tag.
 Ie in the maven pom.xml

 	<plugin>
 		<groupId>org.yeti</groupId>